mulesoft-consulting/zipkin-connector/README.md

 ## Terminology
 ### Span
 Span is a single measurement.
-Synchronous spans have start timestamp and duration, asynchronous spans only have start (point in time) timestamp.
+Synchronous (rpc) spans have start timestamp and duration, asynchronous (one-way) spans only have start (point in time) timestamp.
 Spans have various tags, names, ids, and can link to other spans as parents and children.
-Parent-child relationship between spans is indicated by `parentSpanId = spanId relationship`.
+Parent-child relationship between spans is indicated by `parentSpanId = spanId` relationship.

 ### Trace

-### Parent span
+Trace is a collection of spans interlinked between themselves using `parentSpanId = spanId` relationships.
+Trace represents an end to end call traced through a number of components and dependencies, each contributing spans to it.
+Top level span in a trace doesn't have a parentSpanId, but other traces linking to it and each other, have the `parentSpanId = spanId` relationships.

 ### CLIENT or SERVER?
+Traces are tagged differently, depending on whether it is a CLIENT or a SERVER sending or receiving a request.
+CLIENT indicates first sending a request, and then receiving a response.
+SERVER indicates the opposite, first, receiving a request, and then, sending the response.
+When a client sends a request, the trace annotation is timestamped with **cs** (client send) at the beginning of the trace, and with **cr** (client receive) at the end of the trace.
+When a server receives a request at the beginning of the span, it is timestamped with **sr** (server received) and at the end of the unit of work it is timestamped with **ss** (server send).
+The delta between pairs of **cs/cr**, and **sr/ss** is calculated as time delta of the span.
+Note, that asynchronous (one-way) spans only have one stamp - **cs** or **sr**, depending on the type of the span being CLIENT or SERVER.

 ### Log message and annotations